ShamariFeaster/structureJS/README.md

     return {rUwasted: 'hell yea!'};
 });
 ```

-Instead of a `name` string like in the above module definition, we pass this module an object.
-Notice we define a module `type`.
-This `type` is purely semantic.
-It should describe the modules high-level function.
-For example is it a service?
-Or a singleton?
-Or a class?

 This improve reuse because, at a glance, you can know a modules high level function.